Home

 Northern Lights along the Lake Superior shoreline East of Marquette in Michigan's Upper Peninsula

-Northern lights is one of the most beautiful natural phenomena.
+Northern Lights, or the aurora borealis, offer one of nature's most mesmerizing displays, with vibrant colors dancing across the night sky.
 Stunning displays color the skies in green, pink, red, and purple.
 This natural wonder is caused by a solar wind when energetic particles float through the magnetic field of the earth.
-It usually occurs during periods of peak solar activity.
-Even though Northern Lights are often associated with Arctic Circle, the phenomenon is actually perfectly visible in Northern Michigan, especially on the south shore of Lake Superior.
+Even though the Northern Lights are often associated with the Arctic Circle, the phenomenon is actually perfectly visible in Northern Michigan, especially on the south shore of Lake Superior.

 Upper Peninsula